 Start-up investments in Germany fall by 50 percent

 Young technology companies from Germany are receiving significantly less money from investors.
-However, the start-up scene is coming off a strong past year.
+However, the start-up scene is coming off the back of a strong past year.

-According to an evaluation by the analysis firm CB Insights, venture capitalists have recently put significantly less into German startups.
+According to an evaluation by the analysis company CB Insights, venture capitalists have recently invested significantly less in German start-ups.
 This is reported by Der Spiegel.
-In the third quarter, it was $1.7 billion, half as much as the quarter before and almost three quarters less than in the fall of 2021, when the record sum of $6.1 billion flowed.
+In the third quarter, it was 1.7 billion US dollars, half as much as in the previous quarter and almost three quarters less than in autumn 2021, when a record 6.1 billion dollars flowed in.

-The German startup scene is thus cooling off again somewhat after a year-long upswing and an exceptional year in 2021.
+The German start-up scene is thus cooling down again somewhat after years of upswing and an exceptional year in 2021.
 While the number of deals actually rose from 200 to 220 compared to the second quarter, large financing rounds are becoming rarer, writes Der Spiegel.

 Newsletter